AntoniosBarotsis/antoniosbarotsis.github.io/content/pages/about.md

 [Rss2Email](https://github.com/AntoniosBarotsis/Rss2Email), I worked on a QR Code generator API for the aforementioned student club to avoid being dependent on third-party software for generating any QR codes needed for our events.
-I started reading Jon Gjengset's [Rust for Rustaceans](https://rust-for-rustaceans.com/) (which is a great book and criminally underpriced, you should go read it) which influenced some of my design choices for the crate I built for the project.
+I started reading Jon Gjengset's [Rust for Rustaceans](https://rust-for-rustaceans.com/) (great book and criminally underpriced, you should go read it) which influenced some of my design choices for the crate I built for the project.

 Following the "contributing to open source" goal I set for myself for the year, I started opening [various pull requests](https://github.com/pulls?q=is%3Apr+author%3AAntoniosBarotsis+archived%3Afalse+sort%3Aupdated-desc+is%3Amerged+-user%3AAntoniosBarotsis+created%3A%3E%3D2022-10+), mostly in Rust